HichTala/HichTala/README.md

 # Hi there 👋

-I'm Hicham Talaoubrid a passionate Engineering student with a focus on AI and vision. 🤖 👀 Looking for a research internship. 💼
+I'm Hicham Talaoubrid a passionate Engineering student with a focus on AI and vision 🤖

 ## Skills 🤓
 ### Programming languages